Corporate Contributor

 6. Click Proceed as a Corporate Contributor.

-7. On Select Organization window, type your company's name in the field, select it from the drop-down list, and click Proceed.
+7. On Select Organization window, type your company's name in the field, select it from the drop-down, click the checkbox and click Proceed.

 8. You will need to complete one of the following workflows:

-To auto enable acknowledgement workflow for Corporate Contributors, perform the following steps:
+To auto-enable acknowledgment workflow for Corporate Contributors, follow these steps:

 6. Navigate to Settings -— the gear icon on the upper right corner -- and click Agreements from the menu on the left: